 Thank you, Maarten, Manal, and thank you to the GAC, certainly a pleasure to be here.
 The Board does share your concern about DNS abuse, and I think it's important to start from that place, and we obviously agree it is an important topic to continue to work with the community to address.
-It is also important to acknowledge that a starting point for any DNS abuse discussion is to acknowledge that DNS abuse, as we know it in the ICANN community here, is phishing, pharming, malware, bot nets and spam as vector, and important to keep that in mind as a cornerstone principle of where we're launching from and activities we want to proceed with.
+It is also important to acknowledge that a starting point for any DNS abuse discussion is to acknowledge that DNS abuse, as we know it in the ICANN community here, is phishing, pharming, malware, bot nets and spam as a vector, and important to keep that in mind as a cornerstone principle of where we're launching from and activities we want to proceed with.

 And we know a lot of progress has been made that has helped to improve where we are right now, want to be sure everyone is aware of these things and able to refer back to them.
-Going all the way back to 2013 in the midst of the 2012 run of new gTLDs, the registration accreditation agreement and the new registry agreement at that time introduced provisions for combating DNS abuse.
+Going all the way back to 2013 in the midst of the 2012 round of new gTLDs, the registration accreditation agreement and the new registry agreement at that time introduced provisions for combating DNS abuse.
 And four years later we had the launch of DAAR which has been providing some indication of security threats since that time.

-In 2019 and in 2020 we added anti abuse provisions to some legacy TLD contracts, in 2019 dot com and 2020 dot biz in Asian and [indiscernible] combat abuse specifically with COVID-related domains, and this year was added to cover the Russia Ukrainian situation to help combat disinformation about that set of circumstances.
-And today we already have a Public Comment for a proposed amendment to registry agreement to gTLDs to allow ICANN to access data, to access DAAR -- and finally, since DAAR was created in 2017, there has been an important and significant decline in domains used to perpetrate DNS security threats both in absolute terms and on a percentage basis.
+In 2019 and in 2020 we added anti abuse provisions to some legacy TLD contracts.
+2020 was dot com and 2019 was org, biz, info and Asia.
+In 2022, DNSTICR was introduced to help combat abuse specifically with COVID-related domains, and this year it was added to also cover the Russia Ukrainian situation to help combat some disinformation about that set of circumstances.
+And today we already have a Public Comment open for a proposed amendment to registry agreement for gTLDs to allow ICANN to access data, to extend DAAR to apply to registrars.
+And finally, since DAAR was created in 2017, it's also important to point out that there has been an observable and significant decline in domains used to perpetrate DNS security threats both in absolute terms and on a percentage basis.
 You may have seen that graph back at ICANN 74, it was a common thing that Göran was using in his discussions during that week about DNS abuse.
-And all of that even as the number of domain names has actually been increasing in the industry, so we are in a better place.
+And all of that even as the number of domain names has actually been increasing in the industry.
+So again, the current state of abuse that we can observe is that we are in a better place than it once was, at least among gTLDs.

-As you know, ccTLD can set its own policy and voluntarily participate in DAAR.
-A few have and we certainly would like to encourage it, and ICANN.org would welcome other ccTLDs that would like to participate.
+As you know, ccTLDs can set their own policies and they can voluntarily participate in DAAR.
+A few have and we certainly would like to encourage, and ICANN.org would welcome other ccTLDs that would like to participate.
 Importantly, though, this does not mean that we're done, and we're not suggesting that DNS abuse is over.
 There certainly is more work to do and there will always be more work to do, and that is important too, we need to evolve.